I-2-6-54.Oaths and Affirmations

 B. Administering the Oath or Affirmation

 Before administering the oath or affirmation to a person, the ALJ will explain to the person that he or she will be placing the person under oath or affirmation before taking testimony and ask if the person has any objections to taking an oath or affirmation.
-If there is no objection, the ALJ will then ask the person to raise his or her right hand and use the applicable oath or affirmation below.
-(See subsection A above if the person objects to testifying under oath or affirmation).
+If there is no objection, the ALJ will then ask the person to use the applicable oath or affirmation below.
+(See A above if the person objects to testifying under oath or affirmation).

 When administering the oath or affirmation, the person does not need to repeat the ALJ's words verbatim.
 Rather, the person may respond with a simple affirmation such as “yes” or “I do.”

 If there are several witnesses, the ALJ may administer the oath or affirmation to all witnesses before taking any testimony, or the ALJ may administer the oath or affirmation separately to each person.

 If an ALJ determines that the testimony of a claimant or witness with limited proficiency in English is needed to inquire fully into the issues, the ALJ will ensure that an interpreter is available when administering the oath to and taking testimony from the claimant or witness.
 See Hearings, Appeals and Litigation Law (HALLEX) manual section I-2-6-10.